 A route which includes fine castles and some nice small villages/towns and a shopping fix.Despite not really being much of a shopper, I can’t resist the House of Bruar’s siren call and so the A9 route to Skye from Glasgow (or Edinburgh) it has to be!
 345km or 207 miles but takes 4.5 hrs to the Skye Bridge due to faster roads.

-This option takes the same time as routes 1&2 (the West Coast routes) mainly because the A9 to Dalwhinnie is such a fast road.
-Heading for Skye from Edinburgh via the A9 is also the quickest route also from the capital, though going via Stirling is a bit of a detour as you would normally join the A9 at Perth.
+The option in this post takes the same time as routes 1&2 (the West Coast routes) mainly because the A9 to Dalwhinnie is such a fast road.
+Heading for Skye from Edinburgh via the A9 is also the quickest route from the capital.

 Great stops to consider on this route: